pybash1/py_everything/docs/source/py_everything.search.rst

    :param str path: Full path to directory to search in
    :returns list: List of matches

-.. method:: searchList(listOfTerms, query, filter='in)
+.. function:: searchList(listOfTerms, query, filter='in)

    Searches ``listOfTerms`` for terms matching with ``query``.